J.V. Durden: Career

 In 1962, Durden was recruited by Boston's Educational Services Inc. (ESI), which had been founded by MIT professor Jerrold R. Zacharias.
 At the time, the National Science Foundation was heavily investing in science education, and one of its initiatives was the Developmental Biology Film Series, produced by ESI.
 The series was 75 highly specialized films, and Durden would make them all, always working with expert biologists who wanted to replicate on film what they saw under the microscope.
 The films had a powerful impact on the American evolutionary biologist Lynn Margulis, who used them in her teaching.
 In 2010, she started a campaign to digitize the films and publish them online, calling the effort “the most important contribution I have made to science in my lifetime”.
 These films now have their own YouTube channel.

 In 1972, when the project was completed, Durden retired and returned to England.
-He died in Cheshire in 1997, survived by his wife Kathleen and one son.
+He died in Cheshire in 1997, survived by his daughter, Janet and son, Christopher.